Joostvandenberg/umbraco7-imagecropper/README.md

 Disclaimers
 ===========

 Initial release, there will probably be errors.
-Feel free to make it better.

 Contact me
 ==========